| November 2008 Election Results | January 2009 Election Results |

 You must show evidence of current rabies vaccination at the time of registration (yearly) and a spay/neuter certificate, if applicable.
 Fees are $6 for spayed/neutered dogs and $11 for unspayed/unneutered dogs.

-Registrations & Renewals are done in person at the Town Office.
+Registrations & Renewals are done in person at the Town Office or by Mail with a S.A.S.E.

 return to top